 10. Design Sprints

-The Design Sprint Kit is for those who are learning how to participate in or run design sprints.
+The Design Sprint Kit (opens in new tab) is for those who are learning how to participate in or run design sprints.
 It looks to cover all knowledge bases, from first-timers to experienced sprint facilitators.
 Learn about the methodology or jump straight into the planning stage, including writing briefs, gathering data and research, as well as what to do post-sprint.
 Also includes a host of resources such as tools, templates, recipes and the option to submit your own method.
+Also, you'll likely need somewhere to store and share resources so make sure your cloud storage choice is on point.

 11. People + AI Guidebook